junxit/us-congress-code/title-18/chapter-1/sec-1.md

 ### Short Title of 2021 Amendment

 Pub.
+L. 117–59, § 1, Nov.
+18, 2021, 135 Stat.
+1468, provided that: “This Act [amending sections 111, 115, and 1114 of this title and enacting provisions set out as a note under section 1114 of this title] may be cited as the ‘Jaime Zapata and Victor Avila Federal Officers and Employees Protection Act’.”
+Pub.
 L. 116–309, § 1, Jan.
 5, 2021, 134 Stat.
 4922, provided that: “This Act [enacting section 41312 of Title 34, Crime Control and Law Enforcement, amending section 116 of this title, and enacting provisions set out as notes under section 116 of this title] may be cited as the ‘Strengthening the Opposition to Female Genital Mutilation Act of 2020’ or the ‘STOP FGM Act of 2020’.”

 ### Short Title of 2020 Amendment